Community Groups

 Crickhowell Choral Society was founded in 1981 by a local GP David Hiley who persuaded any of his patients who said they could sing to join him in creating a choir.
 From this small group, many of whom are still members, a strong society of some 50 to 60 singers has evolved.

-This year's (14th) May Festival "Guardian Angels" takes place between Thurs 1st May and Mon 5th May.
-The Festival aims to promote refreshing performances of exciting repertoire amidst the beautiful scenery of the Usk Valley.
+The Choral Society's annual Festival, which takes place during the first weekend in May aims to promote refreshing performances of exciting repertoire amidst the beautiful scenery of the Usk Valley.

 » find out more